dancer1325/semantic-release/README.md

 In order to use **semantic-release** you need:

 - To host your code in a [Git repository](https://git-scm.com)
-- Use a Continuous Integration service that allows you to [securely set up credentials](docs/usage/ci-configuration.md#authentication)
+- Use a CI service that allows you to [securely set up credentials](docs/usage/ci-configuration.md#authentication)
-- A Git CLI version that meets [our version requirement](docs/support/git-version.md) installed in your Continuous Integration environment
+- A Git CLI version that meets [our version requirement](docs/support/git-version.md) installed in your CI environment
-- A [Node.js](https://nodejs.org) version that meets [our version requirement](docs/support/node-version.md) installed in your Continuous Integration environment
+- A [Node.js](https://nodejs.org) version that meets [our version requirement](docs/support/node-version.md) installed in your CI environment

 ## Documentation